Last updated on October 28, 2024

 Necropotence

 Necropotence is your strongest enabler.
-This card is crazy good, letting you sculpt the perfect hand and enabling your commander to give you a massive mana discount.
+One of the best enchantments in Commander, this card is crazy good: it lets you sculpt the perfect hand, enabling your commander to give you a massive mana discount.
 This may be the best card in the entire deck.

 Payoffs